 The Caucasus suffers from many conflicts The region of Kvemo-Kartli is a borderland of Georgia, Armenia, Azerbaijan and is known for being a place where many ethnic and religious groups have been living in peace for many years.
 It is quite unique in the Caucasus which continues to suffer from a range of conflicts and tensions.
 Our aim is, with the support of the local municipality, to create an inspirational & safe space to foster the meetings and collaboration of young people from the entire Caucasus region.

 One Caucasus Festival brings together musicians, artists, architects, educators and volunteers from all over the world.

-- starting all-year Informal Educational Program for villages of Marneuli
+- conducting all-year Informal Educational Program for villages of Marneuli, Kvemo-Kartli

-- offers an international volunteer programme to co-create the Festival
+- offers an international volunteer program to co-create the Festival,

-The Festival has free admission, free transport (Tbilisi/Tserakvi/Tbilisi) and free living zone
+- the Festival has free admission, free transport (Tbilisi/venue/Tbilisi) and free living zone

 Come and join us for the unique One Caucasus experience!

-- 111 musicians from Armenia, Azerbaijan, Barbados, Georgia, Germany, Jamaica, New Zealand, Nigeria, Poland, Senegal, UK, Ukraine, USA (including individual musicians and 11 bands) created together 23 new international music projects and performed @ One Caucasus Festival,
+- 265 musicians (individual musicians and 35 bands & collectives) from at least 14 countries (Armenia, Azerbaijan, Algeria, Barbados, Georgia, Germany, Jamaica, New Zealand, Nigeria, Poland, Senegal, UK, Ukraine, USA) created together 25 new international music projects and performed @ One Caucasus Festival,

-- 9 One Caucasus organizers and partners (from Poland, Georgia, Armenia, Azerbaijan, Ukraine, USA, Burma and Germany) and 7 funding institutions (The Government of the United States, Marneuli Municipality, President Administration of Georgia, Ministries of Culture of Poland and Georgia and Warsaw Municipality, French Institute in Georgia).
+- 9 One Caucasus organizers and partners (from Poland, Georgia, Armenia, Azerbaijan, Ukraine, USA, Myanmar and Germany) and 8 funding institutions (The Government of the United States, Marneuli Municipality, President Administration of Georgia, Ministries of Culture of Poland and Georgia, Ministry of Foreign Affairs of Poland, Warsaw Municipality, French Institute in Georgia).